MicrosoftDocs/azure-devops-docs/docs/pipelines/security/secure-access-to-repos.md

 ### A repository is using another repository as submodule

 Say one of the repositories your pipeline checks out uses another repository (in the same project) as submodule, as is the case in our example for the `FabrikamFiber` and `FabrikamFiberLib` repositories.
+Read more about [how to check out submodules](../repos/pipeline-options-for-git#checkout-submodules).

 Furthermore, assume you gave the `SpaceGame` build identity _Read_ access to this repo, but the checkout of the `FabrikamFiber` repository still fails when checking out the `FabrikamFiberLib` submodule.